IVI-M/R-Ottawa/install.md

 Step 4.
 Open Anaconda Prompt (from Start-> Anaconda3 (64-bit) -> Anaconda Prompt) and run:

 `conda create -n e2020.02.01 mro-base rstudio`   (replace `e2020.02.01` with `eDATE_YOU_INSTALL`)

 (NB: we don't run   `conda update conda` or ` conda update anaconda` )

 <!-- Currently we have  conda-4.6.14 as of Jan 2020.
 Do not change it)   -->

-This will create a shortcut  (R) on desktop .
+This will create a shortcut  (R) on desktop.
 Test it.
 If it opens OK, you are ready go.
 But lets load useful packages to your safe space (so called virtual environemnt) where you'll be coding.